jessuni/shikwasa/README.md

 ### muted

 Whether audio should be muted by default.
-Right now this will not have any impact on `audio` object's `defaultMuted` property.
+Similar to HTMLMediaElement's `defaultMuted`.

 - type: `Boolean`
 - default: `false`